jdiazpena/particle-counter-spel/README.md

 ## Typical workflow

-1. Assemble and verify the analog front end and comparator/interface boards.
+1. Review the schematics, run KiCad ERC/DRC, and assemble and verify the analog front end and comparator/interface boards.
-   Do not manufacture the analog front end until its schematic/PCB revision conflict is resolved.
 2. Flash the Pico with [`pico_particle_counter.ino`](firmware/pico-particle-counter/pico_particle_counter.ino).
 3. Connect the Pico and MCP4728 to the Raspberry Pi I2C bus.